Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Top as a 2-category

 \section{Top as a 2-category}

-Here, we recall some background material on the specialization preorder, which makes $\cat{Top}$ into a category enriched in preordered sets, and therefore into a 2-category.
+Here we recall some background material on the specialization preorder, which makes $\cat{Top}$ into a category enriched in preordered sets, and therefore into a 2-category.
 Every topological space is canonically equipped with a preorder, its specialization preorder.
 Since a preorder is a category, this equips $\cat{Top}$ with a 2-categorical structure.
 This is not the higher categorical structure that arises from homotopies of maps.
 Rather, it is closely related to the usual 2-categorical structure on the category of locales.

 \begin{deph}[Specialization preorder] Let $X$ be a topological space.
-Given $x,y\in X$, we define the specialization preorder on $X$ by setting $x\le y$ if and only if $x \in \cl(\{y\})$. \end{deph}
+Given $x,y\in X$, we define the specialization preorder on $X$ by setting $x\le y$ if and only if